RyanBayne/TwitchPress/readme.txt

 Tags: Twitch, Twitch.tv, Twitch Feed, Twitch Channel, Twitch Team, Twitch Embed, Twitch Stream, Twitch Suite, Twitch Bot, Twitch Chat
 Requires at least: 4.4
 Tested up to: 4.8
-Stable tag: 1.2.3
+Stable tag: 1.2.4

 Launch your own Twitch services using the TwitchPress plugin for WordPress.

 == Description ==

-TwitchPress is an adaptable solution for the creation of a Twitch service that can do anything Kraken allows.
+TwitchPress BETA is an adaptable solution for the creation of a Twitch service that can do anything Kraken allows.
 Marry your WordPress gaming site with your Twitch channel in everyway possible using the plugins extension system or create a site just to offer channel management services.